The Price of Tea in China

-The Price of Tea in China is the second collaborative studio album by American rapper Boldy James and American DJ and producer The Alchemist.
-It was released on February 7, 2020 under ALC Records.
+The Price of Tea in China is the second studio album by American rapper Boldy James and American DJ and producer The Alchemist.
+It was released on February 7, 2020 under ALC Records and features guest appearances from Vince Staples, Benny the Butcher, Freddie Gibbs, and Evidence.
+Production was handled entirely by The Alchemist, making this their third full length collaboration after Boldface EP a year prior.
+The album received positive reviews and ended up on many publications end of year top albums of 2020 lists.